Evolution of snake venom: Mechanisms of evolution

 Protein recruitment events have occurred at different points in the evolutionary history of snakes.
 For example, the 3FTX protein family is absent in the viperid lineage, suggesting that it was recruited into snake venom after the viperid snakes branched off from the remaining colubroidae.
 PLA2 is thought to have been recruited at least two separate times into snake venom, once in elapids and once in viperids, displaying convergent evolution of this protein into a toxin.
 A 2019 study suggested that gene duplication could have allowed different toxins to evolve independently, allowing snakes to experiment with their venom profiles and explore new and effective venom formulations.
 This was proposed as one of the ways snakes have diversified their venom formulations through millions of years of evolution.
 The various recruitment events had resulted in snake venom evolving into a very complex mixture of proteins.
 The venom of rattlesnakes, for example, includes nearly 40 different proteins from different protein families, and other snake venoms have been found to contain more than 100 distinct proteins.
 The composition of this mixture has been shown to vary geographically, and to be related to the prey species available in a certain region.
+Finding that diet predicted venom composition more accurately than geographic or climatic variables, with biochemically distinct profiles emerging in lizard-eating versus rodent-eating populations.
 Snake venom has generally evolved very quickly, with changes occurring faster in the venom than in the rest of the organism.